 CHILDREN’S EVENTS AND MINORS

 31. Admission and attendance at events and festivals designed for children may be subject to additional conditions of sale and entry.
+This may include particular categories of pricing in relation to children of different ages including infants.
 These conditions will be published on the Canberra Theatre Centre and Canberra Ticketing website and, if applicable, the Presenter’s dedicated website for the event.

 32. School and other group tickets are subject to availability and additional conditions may apply.